Liangti-Dai/linear-algebra/README.md

-# Solutions to problem 5 and 6 of Iterative methods for linear-algebra
+# Solutions for Iterative methods for solving linear systems
 Done it ourselves and not sure if everything is correct.
 Hopefully it helps a bit:)
-Sorry about the messy format....

 Have fun with coding!